rails/website/_posts/2022-08-05-this-week-in-rails-strict-template-locals-detecting-unused-routes-and-an-improved-find_or_create_by-1366f9d7.markdown

 [Preserve \<select\> values in cache](https://github.com/hotwired/turbo/pull/666)

-This change will save the values of _\<select\>_s when creating a snapshot so that when you navigate back or forward in history, form fields will not be reset.
+This change will save the values of _\<select\>_ tags when creating a snapshot so that when you navigate back or forward in history, form fields will not be reset.

 That's it for this week.
 Until next time!